Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Theoretical Results

-would yield the exact dual update \(r^{k}\).
-Since an exact solution of this problem is typically too costly, we replace it by an approximation \(r^{k}_{\delta}\) satisfying a prescribed relative accuracy (error bound $\delta$).
+At iteration \(k\), the exact residual equation \( r^{k} = R_V^{-1}(\ell - B u^{k}) \) would yield the exact dual update \(r^{k}\).
+Since an exact solution of this problem is typically too costly, we replace it with an approximation \(r^{k}_{\delta}\) satisfying a prescribed relative accuracy (error bound $\delta$).
 This residual update is then used in the subsequent solution update step.